jniedzie/LightByLight2018/README.md

 ## Hiforest with Empty bunch crossing events for noise threshold study
-* Clone HeavyIonAnalysis and all Reco repository to CMSSW_10_3_2/src
+* Clone HeavyIonsAnalysis, RecoBTag, RecoHI, RecoJets and RecoVertex modules from this repo to CMSSW_10_3_2/src
 * Compile them with `scram b -j 16`
 * For HiForest production, `cd HeavyIonsAnalysis/PhotonAnalysis/test`
 * To test if everything is running ok, test on data with one of the HIForward AOD files `cmsRun runForestAOD_pponAA_DATA_103X.py` and check the output for calotower variables